Data protection law deconstructed: a complete summary of GDPR

 ✓ Principle 6: Secure the Data

-Data should be collected, stored and processed in a manner that ensures its security.
-It is the organization’s responsibility to take all organization-wide and technical measures to maintain the integrity of the data against damage, accidental loss, theft, and other such mishaps.
+Data collection, storation and processed in a manner that ensures its security.
+It is the organization’s responsibility to take all organisation-wide and technical measures to maintain the integrity of the data against damage, accidental loss, theft, and other such mishaps.

-GDPR has not been created to bring down organizations collecting and processing data.
+General Data Protection Regulation (GDPR) has not been created to bring down organizations collecting and processing data.
 However, it has been put in place to make sure that they handle such data more responsibly and transparently.
-The GDPR fines and the backlash for not following through are quite high, which are covered later in this GDPR summary.
+The GDPR penalties and the backlash for not following through are huge, which are covered later in this GDPR summary.
 But, here are some ways in which organizations can safeguard themselves.

 ✓ Review Security

-Organizations should use better and more secure methods to safeguard their user data stored on-premises as well as on the cloud.
-Encryption can be used to secure servers, storage, media, and networks.
-Strong key management and verification of identities for access to data are other steps that can be taken to improve security and GDPR compliance.
+Organisations should use better and more secure methods to safeguard their user data stored on-premises as well as on the cloud.
+Encryption is to secure servers, storage, media, and networks.
+Strong key management and verification of identities for access to data are other steps that are there to improve security and GDPR compliance.

-This is important because if data thieves attack the organizations, then they can save themselves hefty fines by proving that they had taken all the necessary precautions to secure the data.
+This is important because if data thieves attack the organisations, then they can save themselves hefty fines by proving that they had taken all the necessary precautions to secure the data.

 ✓ Record Keeping

-As the consumers can place requests for accessing, editing, or erasing of their data, it is essential for organizations to ensure proper records are in place.
-GDPR compliance not only requires that the organizations keep the data secure, but also produce it without ‘undue delay’ when asked to do so.
-Therefore, organizations must have proper records, so that they can track the data movement and its processing.
+As the consumers can place requests for accessing, editing, or erasing of their data, it is essential for organisations to ensure proper records are in place.
+GDPR compliance not only requires that the organisations keep the data secure, but also produce it without ‘undue delay’ when asked to do so.
+Therefore, organisations must keep proper records to track the data movement and its processing.

 ✓ Creating Flexible Systems

-As has already been stated in this GDPR summary, organizations under GDPR have to change the data or even delete it, on request.
-This means that the organizations have to inject a high degree of flexibility into their systems to manage data in the future.
+As has already been state in this GDPR summary, organizations under GDPR have to change the data or even delete it, on request.
+This means that the organizations must bring and retain a high degree of flexibility into their systems to manage data in the future.
 They might need to edit the data or even delete it entirely from their systems.
-So, organizations need enterprise-wide software solutions which offer that kind of flexibility.
+So, organisations need enterprise-wide software solutions which offer that kind of flexibility.

 ✓ Updated Consents

-Organizations should ensure that they have updated consent for all the data they are storing and processing.
-The GDPR summary has already touched upon what consent forms should look like in the GDPR Summary era.
+Organisations should ensure that they have updated consent for all the data they are storing and processing.
+The GDPR summary has already mentioned how consent forms should look like.
 If they do not have the required consent, then they should have a strategy in place to request, record, and refresh the consent of their data subjects.

-“GDPR not only asks organizations to offer their consumers a better data privacy environment but also offers them the processes that need to be put in place that would ensure compliance.
-This GDPR summary covers the cliff notes on those compliance requirements.“
+“GDPR not only asks organizations to offer their consumers a better data privacy environment but also offers them the processes that is to be put in place that would ensure compliance.
+This GDPR summary must cover the cliff notes on the compliance requirements.“

 ✓ Ensuring Encryption of Data

 All entities that collect, store and process data are responsible for its security as well.
-For GDPR compliance, they have to take reasonable ‘ organizational and technical measures’ to ensure the integrity of the data they are handling.
+For GDPR compliance, reasonable, organizational and technical measures are there to ensure the integrity of the data they are handling.
 They can use data encryption, better security software, and follow more such safety protocols to make sure that the data remains inaccessible to unauthorized personnel or entities.

 GDPR data protection laws also require organizations that transfer the personal data of individuals outside of the EU to put proper safeguards in place before doing so.
-Organizations have to create systems that allow them to report data breaches, loss of data, or any other data damage to the regulator.
+To instantly report data breaches, loss of data, or any other data damage to the regulator, organizations have to create systems.
 They have to take action within 72 hours of the incidents.
-They also have to create processes that ensure that the individuals affected by these breaches are informed about the breaches within the same time frame.
+They also have to create processes that ensure that the individuals know about the breaches within the same time frame.

-Organizations which process data that “is likely to result in a high risk to the rights and freedoms of natural persons” is mandated to conduct a Data Protection Impact Assessment.
+Organisations which process data that “is likely to result in a high risk to the rights and freedoms of natural persons” is mandate to conduct a Data Protection Impact Assessment (DPIA).
 These include organizations that extensively analyze personal data which may have legal or other significant implications, organizations that participate in the large-scale monitoring of public areas, and so on.

-Again, a Data Protection Officer (DPO) has to be appointed in special cases where the organization is a public authority or is involved in processing high-risk data or deals with data for special categories.
-A DPO is then entrusted with the task to keep the organization informed of its obligations under GDPR, oversee compliance, and act as a point of contact for data protection agencies.
+Again, a Data Protection Officer (DPO) appoint in special cases where the organisation is a public authority involves in processing high-risk data or deals with data for special categories.
+A DPO is then entrust with the task to keep the organisation informed of its obligations under GDPR, oversee compliance, and act as a point of contact for data protection agencies.

-GDPR is a big step towards strengthening data privacy.
+General Data Protection Regulation (GDPR) is a big step towards strengthening data privacy.
 To ascertain that GDPR meets its intended objectives, it is essential that there is a strong deterrent to non-compliance.
 And the deterrent it is!
-This GDPR summary captures how the policymakers have ensured that the cost of noncompliance with the new data privacy law is prohibitively high.
+This GDPR summary captures how the policymakers have ensured that the cost of non-compliance with the new data privacy law is prohibitively high.

 ✓ Financial Loss

-The organizations that do not comply with GDPR guidelines deliberately or due to negligence can end up paying GDPR fines as high as €20 million or 4% of the global turnover of the organization, whichever is higher.
+The organisations that do not comply with GDPR guidelines deliberately or due to negligence can end up paying GDPR fines as high as €20 million or 4% of the global turnover of the organisation, whichever is higher.

-GDPR also mandates that if an individual has suffered loss due to the infringement of the regulation, then they can receive compensation from the data controller.
-This means added legal costs for the organization, which can further run into millions, depending on the extent of the loss to the individual in question.
+Under the GDPR obligations, if an individual faces a data loss due to the infringement of the regulation, then compensation will be provided by the data controller.
+This means added legal costs for the organisation, which can further run into millions, depending on the extent of the loss to the individual in question.

-It is never right for an organization to be involved in a data breach.
+It is never right for an organisation to involve in a data breach.
 There is a significant loss of customer trust which the company has amassed over years of operations and after spending thousands or millions of dollars in marketing.
-After being penalized for flouting a regulation, it will also become difficult for the organization to acquire new customers as well.
-That is another added cost.
+After penalize for flouting a regulation, it will also become difficult for the organisation to acquire new customers as well.
+That is another add cost.